BadeJoey/Yelp_Analyser/README.md

 ## Basic Analysis
 ### Number of Restaurants
-First let's see where most restaurants are in Vancouver.
+First, let's see where most restaurants are in Vancouver.
 <br/>
 <br/>
 ![Map Count](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/map_count.JPG)
 <br/>
 <br/>
 We can see that the __West End__ and especially __Downtown__ have the highest number of restaurants.
-This fits with the reputation of this neigborhoods since Downtown is famous for its __buzzing nightlife and restaurant scene__.
+This fits with the reputation of these neighborhoods, since Downtown is famous for its __buzzing nightlife and restaurant scene__.

 ### Review Counts
-The review distrubtion has a tail that goes to the __max value of 2302 reviews__.
-Its important to point out that we have a log scale for the y-axis so the curve is much steeper in a normal scale.
+The review distribution has a tail that goes to the __max value of 2302 reviews__.
+It's important to point out that we have a log scale for the y-axis, so the curve is much steeper in a normal scale.
 <br/>
 <br/>
 ![Review Count](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/review_count.JPG)